winbench/apps-default/apps.md

 * Packages:
     + `mingw32-base`
     + `mingw32-gcc-g++`
+    + `mingw32-autotools`

-You can adapt the preselected MinGW packages by putting something like this in your `config\apps.md`:
+You can adapt the preselected MinGW packages by putting something like this in your user app library in `config\apps.md`:

 ```Markdown
 * ID: `Bench.MinGW`